Main Content Region

 Food

 Our goal is for every CSUSB member to have access to healthy and sustainable food.
-In direct support of the CSU basic needs initiative and the Real Food Challenge, both the San Bernardino and Palm Desert campuses will provide food security to its students.
+In direct support of the CSU basic needs initiative and the Real Food Challenge, the San Bernardino and Palm Desert campuses will provide food security to its students.
 Additionally, the University will provide healthy food from sustainable sources.
-A food recovery app was developed by ITS and students to make sure suitable food is not thrown away.
+ITS and students developed a food recovery app to ensure suitable food is not discarded.
 It is being beta-tested in the MyCoyote App.
 Visit the Obershaw Den website for more information.
-Obershaw Den

 What is sustainable food?